 Haviland porcelain has always combined modern demands with creative craftsmanship.
+The finishing and decorating artistic work are all realized by hand, by highly skilled and truly passionate artists.

 – For jiggering, a soft mixture